nanome-ai/nanome-lib/doc/source/installation.rst

 Install nanome-lib
 ******************

+``nanome-lib`` is our Python package containing the Api for interacting programmatically with nanome.

-In order to install the Nanome Plugin API, you need a supported version of Python.
+To install nanome-lib, you need a supported version of Python.
+We recommend Python >= 3.7, although Python 2.7 can still be used.
-Then, use python's package manager, pip, to install nanome:
+Install using pip:

 .. code-block:: bash